lincc-frameworks-mask-incubator/gundam/docs/indic-ang.rst

 =================================

-Dictionary with attribute-style access, that stores all input parameters for the code, plus some useful runtime information during output (see :ref:`outaddrt`)
+Dictionary with attribute-style access, that stores all input parameters for the code, plus some useful run time information during output (see :ref:`outaddrt`)

 +-------------+-------------------------------------------------------------------+
 | Parameter   | Description                                                       |